Dyslexia Law Solutions: The Magic of the 35-minute Plan

 It is this functionality that makes Kelly Chester, Special Education Instructional Coach for Bibb County School District in Bibb County, Georgia a big fan of the Sonday System — especially the 35-minute lesson plans.
 “A 35-minute lesson cycle is just very doable in a school system,” says Chester.
 “Teachers can get that instruction time without having to remove kids from general language instruction.
 We can do it ‘in addition to,’ as opposed to ‘instead of,’ which is so important for our kids because they need more instruction, not less.”

 Chester is quick to add that it’s not just the time component that makes the Sonday System so effective.
-It’s that the time efficiently filled with proven Orton Gillingham teaching methods.
+It’s that the time is efficiently filled with proven Orton Gillingham teaching methods.
 “I’m Orton Gillingham trained,” says Chester, “so that’s really important to me.”

 The Sonday System, developed by nationally renowned Orton-Gillingham expert Arlene Sonday, has simplified this complex approach into a streamlined, easy-to-implement multisensory curriculum that empowers teachers to get more students reading sooner — without the added time and cost of additional training.